Icefin/42SeoulArchive/circle_4/cpp_module_00-04/readme.md

 #### Cpp_Module_02
 This module is about operator-overloading by making fixed point number.
 - What is Orhodox Canonical Class Form?
-What is default constructor, destructor?=
+What is default constructor, destructor?
 - What is overloading and how to do that?
 - What's the difference between postfix/prefix increment/decrement operator.
 - Why we need to return reference than default type?